 DockerUse Sematext Cloud Docker Integration to collect your container metrics, logs, and events.
 Your Docker operational insights are a click away from being all in one place, available to your whole team.

 - Run Sematext Docker Agent using a single “docker run…” command or via docker-compose when running in a standalone mode

 - Get out of the box host and container metrics like CPU, Memory, Swap, Network errors and traffic, Disk IO and many more

 - Ship your container logs automatically to Sematext Cloud and correlate them with your metrics to troubleshoot and narrow down issues fast

 - See your containers events and never again miss container being killed or volume unmounted

 - Slice and dice your metrics and logs by host, container, image or label to get the data you are really interested in

 - Running your containers using orchestration tools?
-Sematext Cloud support major ones like Docker Swarm, Kubernetes, Amazon ECS, Mesos…
+Sematext Cloud supports major ones like Docker Swarm, Kubernetes, Amazon ECS, Mesos…